Benjamin-Loison/Among-us-decentralized/README.md

     - [ ] Scan Boarding Pass
     - [ ] Unlock Manifolds
     - [X] Set places for tasks (currently not very user-friendly, as players need to know where the tasks are)
+- [X] Show small map with tasks and player location
 - [ ] Vocal chat during "meetings" (not prioritary)
 - [ ] Extra anti cheat (not prioritary)
 - [ ] Packaging (documentation ?)